Rita Naa Odoley Sowah

 Rita Naa Odoley Sowah (born 2 July 1968) is a Ghanaian politician.
 She is a member of the National Democratic Congress (NDC).
-She is the member of parliament for the La Dade Kotopon Constituency.
+She is the first female member of parliament for the La Dade Kotopon Constituency.
 A native of Labadi in the Greater Accra Region, she previously served as the Municipal Chief Executive (MCE) for La Dade kotopon Municipal Assembly (LADMA) from 2013 to 2017.

 Early life

 Rita Naa Odoley Sowah was born on 2 July 1968.
 She is a Ga and a native La also known as Labadi in the Greater Accra Region of Ghana.

 Career

 Early career

 Sowah worked as a secretary at the Premix Secretariat under the Fisheries Commission of Ghana.
 She also worked as a Data Entry Officer at the Department of National Lotteries now the National Lottery Authority in Ghana and as a secretary at the La Dade Kotopon Office of the Member of Parliament.

 Municipal Chief Executive

-She served as the Municipal Chief Executive (MCE) for La Dade kotopon Municipal Assembly (LADMA) from 2013 to 2017.
+She served as the first Municipal Chief Executive (MCE) for La Dade kotopon Municipal Assembly (LADMA) from 2013 to 2017.
 She also served as the treasurer of National Association of Local Authorities of Ghana (NALAG).